DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

 [^17]: See, DuckDuckGo, 'Sources',
     https://dukgo.com/help/en\_US/results/sources.

-[^18]: See also Dirk Lewandowski’s contribution in this volume.
+[^18]: See also Dirk Lewandowski’s contribution in this volume: 'Why we Need an Independent Index of te Web'.

 [^19]: See, https://www.ixquick.com/eng/.